 Upcoming Hearings to Authorize Assessment Projects

-Currently there are no public hearings scheduled to authorize assessment projects.
+There are no upcoming hearings to authorize assessment projects at this time.

 Upcoming Hearings to Confirm Assessment Rolls

 Once an assessable project has been completed and the assessment amounts calculated, a public hearing is scheduled to allow the City Council to receive public comments regarding the project.